 Morgan is also a freelance writer focusing on feminism and women’s representation in pop culture, sex positive parenting and work and family balance.
 Her articles have been featured on Huffington Post, TruthOut, RH Reality Check and the Good Mother Myth.

 Morgan has spent her career advocating on behalf of family friendly workplace policies, reproductive health and justice, lesbian, gay, bisexual, transgender equality, disability rights, health care access and other social justice and feminist issues.
 Morgan was recently selected for the Women’s Media Center’s “Progressive Women’s Voices” program and is featured on WMC’s SheSource.
-Morgan was awarded as one of "40 under 40" by the Advocate Magazine in 2011.
-She lives in Baltimore with her wife and their two daughters.
+She is also a CoreAlign Generative Fellow.
+She lives in Baltimore with her two daughters.